 Tabs | View Wherever You Will Go Tabs Here |

 Here’s another love song that often gets played at wedding receptions and other special gatherings, like anniversaries.
 There are two ways you can look at this 1997 song.
 First, it’s a description of what your partner brings into your life, how she makes you feel, and who she is to you.
 Second, the song can also be a melodic prayer.
 The lyrics are what you’d write if you’re feeling desperate after a painful breakup.
-You write the song as if writing your future relationship.
+You write the song as if you are writing your future relationship.
 Regardless of how you interpret the song, I’ll Be is one of the best that you can ever play on your favorite string instrument.

 The chords of this love song can look intimidating at first.
 The good news is that you can always transpose the chords to make it more comfortable to play.
 The strumming requirements are not that complicated.
 However, I do encourage you to try mastering the fingerstyle of this song.
 Like other songs played arpeggio style, employing the fingerpicking technique in this song will make it more interesting.